Farah-alansari/Ecommerce-web-app/README.md

 # E-Commerce React App

-This project is a simple e-commerce web application built with React.
+This project is a simple e-commerce web application built with React and Firebase.

-# Features
+## Features

-• Display products from an external API
+- Display products from Firebase Firestore
-• Filter products by category
+- User authentication (Register / Login / Logout)
-• Add products to shopping cart
+- Add products to shopping cart
-• View cart items and total price
-• Checkout (clear cart)
-• Cart data is saved in sessionStorage
+- Remove items from cart
+- Checkout and create orders
+- Save orders to Firestore
+- View order history for logged-in users

-# Technologies Used
+## Technologies Used

-• React
-• React Query
+- React
+- TypeScript
-• Redux Toolkit
+- Redux Toolkit
-• React Router
+- React Router
-• TypeScript
+- Firebase Authentication
+- Firebase Firestore

-# How to Run the Project
+## How to Run the Project

 1. npm install
 2. npm run dev

-# Notes
+## Notes

+- This project is for learning purposes.
-Checkout is simulated and no real payment is implemented.
+- No real payment gateway is implemented.

+## Author

-## AUTHOR: Farah Alansari
+Farah Alansari

+updated Feb 3,2026